Choosing Between an Orangery and an Extension: What's Best for Your Home?

 By considering these factors, you can determine the most suitable option for your home, whether you prioritise the solid, integrated feel of an orangery or the light-filled atmosphere of a conservatory.

-Orangeries, with their blend of glass and masonry, offer a bright, airy space that can enhance your home's aesthetics and potentially increase its value.
+Orangeries, with their blend of glass and masonry, offer a bright, airy space that can enhance your home's appearance and potentially increase its value.
 Extensions, on the other hand, increase the overall square footage of a home, providing versatile space use.
 However, they may require different maintenance over the years.

 Regular Cleaning: Regularly cleaning an orangery’s glass panels prevents dirt buildup and ensures maximum natural light flows into the space.